ascmitc/mhl/README.md

 The most common commands when using the `mhl-too.py` in data management scenarios are the `seal` and the `check` commands.

-Sealing a folder / drive with the `seal` command traverses through a folder hierarchy, hashes all found files and compares ("verifies") the hashes against the records in the `asc-mhl` folder (if present).
+Sealing a folder / drive with the `seal` command traverses through a folder hierarchy, hashes all found files and compares ("verifies") the hashes against the records in the `ascmhl` folder (if present).
 The command creates a new generation (or an initial one) for the content of an entire folder at the given folder level.
 It can be used to document all files in a folder or drive with all verified or newly created file hashes of the moment the `seal` command ran.

-Checking a folder / drive with the `check` command traverses through the content of a folder, hashes all found files and compares ("verifies") the hashes against the records in the `asc-mhl` folder.
+Checking a folder / drive with the `check` command traverses through the content of a folder, hashes all found files and compares ("verifies") the hashes against the records in the `ascmhl` folder.
 The `check` command behaves like a `seal` command, but doesn't write new generations.
-It can be used to verify the content of a received drive with existing asc-mhl information.
+It can be used to verify the content of a received drive with existing ascmhl information.

 The `diff` command also traverses through the content of a folder / drive.
 The `diff` command thus behaves like the `check` command, but the `diff` command does not hash any files (e.g. doesn't do file verification) and thus is much faster in execution.
-It can be used to print all files that are existent in the file system and are not registered in the `asc-mhl` folder yet, and all files that are registered in the `asc-mhl` folder but that are missing in the file system.
+It can be used to print all files that are existent in the file system and are not registered in the `ascmhl` folder yet, and all files that are registered in the `ascmhl` folder but that are missing in the file system.

 ### The `seal` command

 The `seal` command traverses through a folder hierarchy (such as a folder with media files, a camera card, or an entire drive).
-The command hashes all files and the hashes are compared against records in the `asc-mhl` folder.
+The command hashes all files and the hashes are compared against records in the `ascmhl` folder.

-The command detects, prints error, and exits with a non-0 exit code if it finds files that are registered in the `asc-mhl` folder but that are missing in the file system.
+The command detects, prints error, and exits with a non-0 exit code if it finds files that are registered in the `ascmhl` folder but that are missing in the file system.

-Files that are existent in the file system but are not registered in the `asc-mhl` folder yet, are registered as new entries in the newly created generation(s).
+Files that are existent in the file system but are not registered in the `ascmhl` folder yet, are registered as new entries in the newly created generation(s).

 The `seal` command takes the root path of the file hierarchy as the parameter:

 ```
-$ mhl seal /path/to/folder/
+$ ./ascmhl.py seal /path/to/folder/
 ```

-It works on folders with or without an `asc-mhl` folder within the given folder hierarchy, and creates a new `asc-mhl` folder at the given folder level if none is present before.
+It works on folders with or without an `ascmhl` folder within the given folder hierarchy, and creates a new `ascmhl` folder at the given folder level if none is present before.

-`asc-mhl` folders further down the file hierarchy are read, handled, and referenced in top-level `asc-mhl` folders.
-Existing `asc-mhl` folders further down the folder structure will also get a new generation added.
+`ascmhl` folders further down the file hierarchy are read, handled, and referenced in top-level `ascmhl` folders.
+Existing `ascmhl` folders further down the folder structure will also get a new generation added.

 Implementation:

 * _read (recursive) mhl history (mhllib)_
 * _traverse folder_
  	* _hash each file_
-	* _if `asc-mhl` folder exists, compare ("verify") hash (mhllib)_
+	* _if `ascmhl` folder exists, compare ("verify") hash (mhllib)_
 	* _on error (including mismatching hashes):_
 		* _print error_
 	 	* _continue_